AMReX-Codes/amrex/Docs/sphinx_documentation/source/BuildingAMReX.rst

 It reads memory system information from the OS to give us a summary of our memory usage.

 One other caveat is regarding the size of ``long``, which is 4 on Windows and 8 on other 64-bit systems.
-This might cause integer overflow for really big runs (unlikely on Windows desktops as opposd to clusters).
+This might cause integer overflow for really big runs (unlikely on Windows desktops as opposed to clusters).
 If this becomes an issue, please let us know and we could define amrex::Long that would be guaranteed to be 64 bits.